LIBS emerges as a new tool for measuring soil parameters

 “We don’t have to use such a small system, but using a handheld was an interesting idea for me,” says Riebe.
 He could walk through a field carrying the analyzer and test areas with relatively no prep work.

-Creating this soil management system has not been easy, but Riebe’s team is making significant progress towards their final goal of building a platform with sensors that can connect to a tractor that drives across a field, analyzing the soil in place and in real time.
+Creating this soil management system has not been easy, but Riebe’s team is making significant progress toward their final goal of building a platform with sensors that can connect to a tractor that drives across a field, analyzing the soil in place and in real time.

 BonaRes: Soil as a sustainable resource

 BonaRes is an initiative funded by the German Federal Ministry for Education and Research, to extend the scientific understanding of soil ecosystems and to improve the productivity of soils and other soil functions, while developing new strategies for a sustainable use and management of soils.

 Riebe works with one of ten BonaRes projects, Integrated System for Site-Specific Soil Fertility Management (I4S).
 His team’s focus is soil sensing, and they’re hoping to design a system for fertilizer recommendations and improvement of soil functions regarding nearly every square meter of soil.

 Developing a procedure that assesses individual fields more precisely and in real time will conserve resources and create an improved soil management system.
 Farmers will save on fertilizer, while also protecting nearby ground water from excess nitrogen pollution and other runoff.

 Sampling with handheld LIBS